Return to Index

 - Increase physical activity —Aerobic exercise can help with weight loss and can decrease triglyceride levels at the same time.
 Aim for 30 minutes of moderate-intensity exercise on most days of the week.
 First get approval from your doctor.

 - Maintain a healthy weight—Studies have shown losing weight and maintaining an ideal weight to be associated with decreased levels of triglycerides and cholesterol.

 - Eat fruits, veggies, and low-fat dairy products—Include these choices as part of your healthy diet.

 - Choose fats wisely —Avoid foods high in saturated and trans fats.
 Pick food that contains unsaturated fat.
-Examples include certain oils (eg, olive, corn, canola), nuts, seeds, avocados, and food with omega-3 fatty acids (eg, fish, flaxseed).
+Examples include certain oils (like olive, corn, or canola), nuts, seeds, avocados, and food with omega-3 fatty acids (like fish or flaxseed).

 - Eat more fish —Omega-3 fatty acids are found in all types of fish, but are more abundant in fatty fish like mackerel, salmon, sardines, and herring.
 Other good sources of omega-3 fatty acids include tofu, soybeans, flaxseed, canola oil, nuts, and green leafy vegetables.

 - Moderate or eliminate alcohol —According to the American Heart Association (AHA), small amounts of alcohol can increase triglyceride levels.
 Moderation is 2 drinks or less per day for men and 1 drink or less per day for women.
 Talk to your doctor about alcohol consumption.
 You may need to stop drinking completely.

 American Heart Association

 ATP III guidelines at-a-glance quick desk reference.
 National Cholesterol Education Program website.
 Available at: http://www.nhlbi.nih.gov/guidelines/cholesterol/atglance.pdf.
 May 4, 2016.